Highlights in this park

 - Wells Gray Trail Report [PDF]

-Trail updates will be posted in the advisories section above.
+Trail updates will be posted in the know before you go section.
 For your own safety and for the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 Horse use is permitted in many areas of the park.
 All trails authorized for horse use will be marked by an appropriate sign at the trail heads.